Stay calm, read through all the info swiftly and then start to prioritise.

 - Work out an outline of what you want to say, and the points you need to make and in what order.

-- Keep it concise and use bullet points.
-Beautifully crafted prose isn't expected: just good, clear, plain English.
+- Keep it concise and use bullet points if appropriate.
+Aim for clear and plain English.

 - Draft your response and read it through carefully so that you can re-edit it for length and check your spelling and grammar: don't rely on a spell checker being available.